gaurab-arl/paddle-ball/README.md

   Gain points every time you hit the ball with your paddle.
 Your score is displayed live during gameplay.

 - 💾 **User Profiles**
-  Enter your username before starting.
   The game saves your score in a local file so you can track progress.

 - 🖼️ **Graphics**
   Implemented using `<graphics.h>` with custom images for menu, gameplay, and game-over screen.